Downtown Orlando Guide

 Best Downtown Orlando Attractions

-Church Street – Gaze into the past at Church Street train station, which opened in the late 1800s.
+Church Street – Gaze into the past at the Church Street train station, which opened in the late 1800s.
 Located in the heart of Downtown Orlando, Church Street features professional basketball, live entertainment, eclectic nightlife, and renowned restaurants.
+The train station is now used by the SunRail, Central Florida’s commuter train that some of our employees ride to work.

 Lake Eola – Lake Eola is a popular, picturesque location, with the fountain in the middle serving as the official icon of Downtown Orlando.
-Encounter hungry swans around the .9 mile, foot only trail around the lake, or ride around the lake in a giant swan-shaped paddle boat.
+Encounter hungry swans around the one mile trail around the lake, or ride around the lake in a giant swan-shaped paddle boat.
 On Sundays, the Lake Eola Farmers Market is bustling with vendors selling DIY crafts, organic food, and healthy drinks.

 SAK Comedy Club – SAK is Orlando’s live improv comedy club that seats 200 people, with shows Tuesday-Saturday.
 Entry is only $5 on Tuesdays and Wednesdays, beer and wine is available to make the comedy funnier.

 Grand Bohemian Gallery – The Grand Bohemian Gallery is in the Grand Bohemian Hotel and spills over into the local Starbucks.
-The upscale hotel is famous for it’s scrumptious brunches and live jazz evenings.
+The upscale hotel is famous for their delicious brunches and live jazz evenings.

 Best Downtown Orlando Restaurants